jacob-gg/manager/README.md

 # manager
-Basic tools for wrangling, understanding, and general gerund-ing of data.
+Tools for wrangling, understanding, and general gerund-ing of data.

 `loch_missingness_monster`: provides an easy-to-interpret breakdown of missingness in datasets